mohammedDehairy/Game-Of-Life/README.md

 Game-Of-Life
 ============

-conway's game of life as described on wikipedia  http://en.wikipedia.org/wiki/Conway's_Game_of_Life
+objective c implementation of conway's game of life as described on wikipedia  http://en.wikipedia.org/wiki/Conway's_Game_of_Life